CWC Staff Team

 RD Bonnaghan, Executive Director, Rebuilding Together North Central Florida RD is an advocate of safe, healthy, and affordable housing for all people.
-He currently holds his dream job–Executive Director at Rebuilding Together North Central Florida, the fiscal sponsor of the CWC where he serves as treasurer.
-Armored with his BA in English, and his nearly ten years of experience in the nonprofit housing arena, RD is proud to be growing a team and a movement to address housing safety and affordability, as well as utility burden and energy conservation.
-When he’s not repairing homes, revitalizing communities, and rebuilding lives, RD spends his time with his partner Meaghan, his son Jaxon, and his cattle-dog mix, Harriet.
-He loves thoughtful conversations, eating donuts, reading, and playing and listening to music.
-RD believes we can all make the world a better place by having integrity, being authentic and kind, and loving people.
+He currently serves as the Executive Director at Rebuilding Together North Central Florida, the fiscal sponsor of the CWC where he serves as treasurer.
+With a BA in English from the University of Florida, two terms served in AmeriCorps programs, and more than fifteen years of experience in nonprofit and service work, RD is proud to be growing a team and a movement to address housing safety and affordability, as well as utility burden and energy conservation.
+When he’s not repairing homes, revitalizing communities, and rebuilding lives, RD spends his time with his partner Meaghan, his son Jaxon, and their cattle-dog mix, Harriet.
+He loves thoughtful conversations, eating donuts, reading, and music.

 Barry Jacobson, PhD, PE, President of Solar Impact, Inc. Barry is president of Solar Impact- a local residential and commercial solar design and installation company.
 He co-founded Solar Impact with his wife, Elaine Jacobson, eleven years ago with the goal of spreading the adoption of solar through quality and affordability.
 This year, they are converting the company to an employee-owned cooperative.
 Barry has a bachelor’s and a master’s degree from University of Florida and a PhD from North Carolina State University.
 He is a Florida licensed professional engineer and solar contractor.
 He is also a member of the City of Gainesville’s Utility Advisory Board.
 Barry has expertise in developing computer simulations and decision support systems for water quality & quantity and energy.
 He is passionate about the need for renewable energy and for improving energy efficiency.